LazyDelon/Web-Dev-Projects/Lesson 1 : Getting Started/README.md

 | **url**	| **Defines a field for entering a URL** |
 | **week**	| **Defines a week and year control (no timezone)** |

+**The ‵<input>‵ HTML element is used to create interactive controls for web-based forms in order to accept data from the user; a wide variety of types of input data and control widgets are available, depending on the device and user agent.
+The <input> element is one of the most powerful and complex in all of HTML due to the sheer number of combinations of input types and attributes.**

 ➤  **資料來源：** [**Input Types - Steam 教育學習網**](https://steam.oxxostudio.tw/category/html/tags/input.html)

+## 🎓 CSS Box Model

+The essence of the CSS box model is a box that wraps each HTML element.
+It refers to the area occupied by an element in the screen.
+Its components include: margins, borders, padding and content, and each HTML element is a box model. , the picture of a complete web page is composed of many elements.